Jagged Mountain in the San Juan Mountains, CO

 On Jagged Mountain we ascend the standard North Face route.
 This route mixes 3rd through fifth class climbing.
 We then do a series of rappels back down the North Face as our descent.
 Previous rock or alpine climbing is not required to attempt Jagged Mountain.
 However, experience with peaks such as Wham Ridge on Vestal Peak, Turret Ridge, and Chimney Rock will stack the cards in your favor.
 This is a trip of a life time venturing into the Weminuche Wilderness, Colorado’s largest wilderness area.

-KMG’s owner and lead guide Josh Kling (an AMGA Certified Alpine Guide) has been playing in San Juan Mountains for over 17 years.
-He has approached and climbed Jagged Mountain from Beartown and Hunchback Pass, Vallecito Creek, via the Durango and Silverton Narrow Gauge Railroad, and even by helicopter!
-His intimate knowledge of the area will help him choose the most appropriate approach for your program, If using the train for our access, there is an additional fee.
+We can approach and climb Jagged Mountain from Beartown and Hunchback Pass, Vallecito Creek, via the Durango and Silverton Narrow Gauge Railroad, and even by helicopter!
+Our intimate knowledge of the area will help to choose the most appropriate approach for your program, If using the train for our access, there is an additional fee.

 - AMGA Certified Alpine Guide or AMGA Certified Rock Guide (depending on program)

 - Group climbing equipment (ropes, harnesses, all other technical climbing equipment, climbing shoes, first aid kits)

 - Travel to Durango, Colorado from your location.

 - Transportation to trailhead if using Beartown approach